avantifellows/curiosity_coach/lambda_function/README.md

 ## Components

 - `lambda_function.py`: Main Lambda handler function
-- `pyproject.toml`: Project configuration and dependencies
+- `requirements.txt`: Dependencies required for the Lambda function
 - `test_lambda_function.py`: Unit tests for the Lambda function
-- `deploy.sh`: Deployment script using uv for package management
+- `Dockerfile`: Docker configuration for building the Lambda package
-- `.env.example`: Template for environment variables
-- `.env`: Environment variables for deployment (not checked into version control)
+- `docker-deploy.sh`: Deploy the Lambda using Docker (recommended method)
+- `zip-deploy.sh`: Deploy the Lambda as a zip archive directly with uv

 ## Prerequisites

 - AWS Account
 - AWS CLI configured
 - Python 3.9+
+- Docker (for Docker-based deployment)
-- uv (will be auto-installed if not available)
+- uv (for zip-based deployment - will be auto-installed if not available)

 ## Environment Setup